NCPRD and NCSD Strategic Partnership

 NCPRD will work with NCSD on finalizing field access at Hood View Park to continue to program sports and recreation activities at that location.

 “This really is an outstanding win-win-win for the residents of the district, NCPRD, and NCSD.
-This partnership gives both entities needed resources to better serve our communities for years to come,” said Scott Archer, Director of NCPRD.
+This partnership gives both entities needed resources to better serve our communities for years to come,” said Director of NCPRD.

 Under the proposed agreement, NCPRD would receive close to $16 million in cash from NCSD capital bond funds, plus the 47,000 square foot Concord Elementary School building and its surrounding 6-acre site in Oak Grove, and the former NCSD administration building and site in Milwaukie.
 The transaction would allow NCPRD to be debt-free for the first time since its inception 26 years ago, freeing up a total of $1 million per year in operating funds to be reinvested throughout the District, allowing for more parks and recreation opportunities in underserved areas.